futureomics/Differential-Expression-Analysis-in-R_Part-3/README.md

-*Differential Gene Expression Analysis using R*
+🧬*Differential Gene Expression Analysis using R*🧬

 This repository contains R code and documentation for performing differential gene expression analysis using RNA-seq data.